GayBelarus: East Bloc Love

-In March 2011, Logan Mucha, an Australian film director, was shooting a documentary East Bloc Love which featured Human Rights Project "GayBelarus" and Sergey Yenin, a gay activist.
-The film premiered in 2011 at the Frameline LGBT Film Festival in San Francisco, and later it was screened at a number of other film festivals such as Movies That Matter, Amnesty International, and it won the nomination "Best Documentary" at the Merlinka Film Festival [53] in Belgrade.
+In March 2011, Australian film director Logan Mucha filmed the documentary East Bloc Love, which featured GayBelarus and gay activist Sergey Yenin.
+The film premiered in 2011 at the Frameline LGBT Film Festival in San Francisco, and was later screened at a number of film festivals including Movies That Matter.
+The film won the prize for Best Documentary at the Merlinka Film Festival in Belgrade.

 Film screenings in Vitebsk

-Since April 2011, regular LGBT film screenings in Vitebsk were arranged by a GayBelarus coordinator of the Vitebsk Region[54].
-Subsequently, the coordinator was subjected to pressure by the local authorities.
-He was charged with organizing of the so-called silent protests in Vitebsk, which was one of the reasons why he had to stop his weekly film screenings.
+Since April 2011, GayBelarus organised regular LGBT film screenings in Vitebsk.
+However, the coordinator was subjected to pressure by the local authorities and charged with organising of the so-called silent protests in Vitebsk.
+As a result, he stopped these weekly film screenings.

 Information campaign in support of LGBT

-On May 17, activists from the LGBT Human Rights Group "GayBelarus" and the MSA "Young social democrats—Maladaya Hramada" intended to hold an information event where they wanted to disseminate leaflets about legalizing gay love in Belarus.
+On May 17, 2011, activists from GayBelarus and the Young social democrats (Maladaya Hramada) intended to hold an information event where they wanted to disseminate leaflets about legalising gay relationships in Belarus.

 The event was to begin near the House of Officers close to the Executive Office of the President of the Republic of Belarus—a traditional meeting point for gays and lesbians in Minsk.
-As the group of young people gathered and went towards the Nezalezhnasti Ave., it was surrounded by the police officers in civilian clothes, special forces were called for who, having arrived 2–3 minutes later, detained 15 people.
-After two–two and a half hours, all detainees were freed without drawing any reports.
-Four complaints about the police officers’ actions were made by the detainees including one regarding the unlawful taking of personal belongings.
+As the group of young people gathered and went towards Nezalezhnasti Avenue, they were surrounded by police officers in civilian clothes.
+Special forces were called, arriving 2–3 minutes later, and they detained 15 people.
+After two and a half hours, all detainees were freed without drawing any reports.
+Four complaints about the police officers’ actions were made by the detainees, including one regarding the unlawful taking of personal belongings.